Alexander Zakharchenko: Assassination

 The DNR and the Russian Federation blamed the Ukrainian government authorities.
 Officials in Kyiv rejected the accusations, stating that Zakharchenko's death was the result of civil strife in the DNR.
 Initial reports say that Deputy Prime Minister Dmitry Trapeznikov was appointed acting head of the Donetsk People's Republic.

 Funeral and memorial services were scheduled for 2 September, in the Donetsk Opera and Ballet Theatre.
 A three-day mourning period was declared on 1 September, with the start of the new academic year in the territory being postponed until 4 September.

 Russian President Vladimir Putin sent his condolences to Zakharchenko's family, calling his death a "contemptible murder".
 The Russian Foreign Ministry's official spokesperson Maria Zakharova blamed Ukraine for the death, claiming that it is "driving its country to the verge of an all-out disaster at increasingly faster speeds".
 The acting head of the Luhansk People's Republic, Leonid Pasechnik, paid tribute to Zakharchenko at a memorial service in the Republic, saying that the "banner of struggle, lifted by Alexander Zakharchenko, will never fall".
 He said that the Donbas region "will not forgive Zakharchenko's murder".

-On 29 September 2022, law enforcement agencies of the Luhansk People's Republic reportedly provided Ria Novosti with the wiretap between the Security Service of Ukraine officer Oleksandr Kiyashchenko and his agent, in which he tells that the murderer received 5 million rubles.